DecisionsDev/odm-docker-kubernetes/contrib/vault/README.md

 > NOTE:  The `cp.icr.io` value for the docker-server parameter is the only registry domain name that contains the images.
 You must set the docker-username to `cp` to use an entitlement key as docker-password.

 Take note of the secret name so that you can set it for the *image.pullSecrets* parameter when you run a helm install command of your containers.
 The *image.repository* parameter will later be set to `cp.icr.io/cp/cp4a/odm`.

+***However, as the goal of this article is to eliminate the need for secrets, refer to the Kubernetes implementation to understand the alternative methods.
+For example, the OpenShift documentation on this topic can be found [here](https://docs.openshift.com/container-platform/4.14/openshift_images/managing_images/using-image-pull-secrets.html#images-update-global-pull-secret_using-image-pull-secrets)***

 #### d.
 Add the public IBM Helm charts repository